filecoin-project/specs/src/systems/filecoin_markets/storage_market/_index.md

 The lifecycle for a deal within the storage market contains distinct phases:

 1. **Discovery** - Client identifies miners and determines their current asks
-2. **Negotiation** - Both parties come to an agreement about the terms of the deal, each party commits funds to the deal, data is transferred
+2. **Negotiation** (out of band) - Both parties come to an agreement about the terms of the deal, each party commits funds to the deal, data is transferred
-4. **Publishing** - Deal is published on chain so that it becomes valid
+4. **Publishing** - Deal is published on chain, making the storage provider publicly accountable for the deal
-5. **Handoff** - Once the deal is published, it is handled off the Storage Mining Subsystem, so that it can be added to sector, sealed, and proved so the miner can receive payments.
+5. **Handoff** - Once the deal is published, it is handled off the Storage Mining Subsystem.
+The Storage Mining Subsystem will add the deal to a sector, seal the sector, and tell the Storage Market Actor that the deal is in a sector, thereby making the deal active.

 The remaining parts of the deal lifecycle are handled by the Storage Mining Subsystem, which communicates with the Storage Market Actor in order to process deal payments.
 See {{<sref storage_mining_subsystem>}} for more details.